llcawthorne/llcawthorne.github.io/content/posts/practical-vim-2.md

 ## Chapter 13 - Searching, 14 - Substitution, 15 - Global Commands

-I didn't find anything in these to chapters particularly worthwhile, except the fact that you can leave the search part of a substitute command blank to use whatever the last successful search was as the pattern.
-That decouples findint the right search pattern from the overall substitute command, and you normally want to search first anyway to make sure you got your pattern right before making changes.
+I didn't find anything in these two chapters particularly worthwhile, except the fact that you can leave the search part of a substitute command blank to use whatever the last successful search was as the pattern.
+That decouples finding the right search pattern from the overall substitute command, and you normally want to search first anyway to make sure you got your pattern right before making changes.
 The search and replace across a project tip was possibly useful.
 Everything about the global